Etnawu/odin-recipes/README.md

 # odin-recipes
-Simple project of a recipe page
+Simple recipe website that is build on HTML